-Level 3 reductions in our long-term investments were attributable to the sale of our asset-backed auction rate securities.
 Level 3 additions relate to unconditional obligations to purchase additional equity interests in previous acquisitions for cash, which is considered to be a mandatorily redeemable financial instrument.
 Realized losses included in net income for long-term investments and foreign currency derivatives are reported as a component of other income, net in the Consolidated Statements of Operations.
 Realized losses included in net income for mandatorily redeemable noncontrolling interests are reported as a component of interest expense in the Consolidated Statements of Operations.